wetryingtodorock/getblock-docs/en/rpc-service/matic/json-rpc/matic_shh_getMessages.md

 ---
-title: matic:shh_getMessages \[POST\] {disallowed}
+title: matic:shh_getMessages  {disallowed} - Polygon
-description: Get all messages matching a filter.
-Unlike shh_getFilterChanges thisreturns all messages.
+description: Example code for the matic:shh_getMessages  {disallowed} json-rpc method. Сomplete guide on how to use matic:shh_getMessages  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters